RocketChat/Rocket.Chat.Embedded.armhf/README.md

-# armhf deployment support for Rocket.Chat  (Raspberry Pi and compatible servers)
+# Rocket.Chat deployment (on Raspberry Pi and compatible ARMHF 32bit SoC servers)

 DevOps for deploying Rocket.Chat 1.0+ on ARMHF (32 bit) SoC systems and servers.